OBrink/RanDepict/README.md

     image = depictor(smiles)
 ```

-Have a look in the RanDepictNotebook.ipynb for more examples and a more detailed documentation.
+Have a look in the RanDepictNotebook.ipynb for more examples and a more detailed [documentation check here](https://randepict.readthedocs.io/en/latest/).

 Here are some examples of depictions of caffeine without augmentations (left) and with augmentations (right) that were automatically created using RanDepict.